CodinGame/codingame-game-engine/playground/core-concepts/core-3-game-manager.md

 ### Turn maximum time

 You can set the maximum time allowed to a Player to execute their code for a turn.
-If you don't set this paramter, the players will have **50**ms to execute.
+If you don't set this parameter, the players will have **50**ms to execute.

 ```java
 gameManager.setTurnMaxTime(45);